 - Column 5 is the technical name of each scale degree, which describes the function of the chord.

 Notice the last chord is different.
 Both intervals are minor 3rds.
 Triads with this structure are called diminished.
 One more type of triad exists but isn't included here as it doesn't occur naturally in major keys.
 That's the augmented triad, which is composed of two major 3rds.

 Here is a brief explanation of the function that chords usually have in music in major keys.

 This is a very important scale degree and chord.
-It generally leads away from the TONIC chord.
+It generally leads away from the tonic chord.
 Many song choruses start with this chord.
-This chord, like chord ii, also can have a predominantt function.
+This chord, like chord II, also can have a predominant function.